veenayaksirohi/JavaScript_Learning/README.md

   console.log(y); // 10
 }
 ```
-Because of this behavior, using `let` often leads to more predictable and less error-prone code.
+✨ *Because of this behavior, using `let` often leads to more predictable and less error-prone code.*

-### Undefined Variables
+### ❓ Undefined Variables
 When you declare a variable using `let` or `var` without assigning a value to it, JavaScript automatically gives it the value `undefined`.

 **Example:**